Hyper-Converged Infrastructure like Nutanix and VSAN versus Host Side Caching Software

-The main advantage that hyper-converged infrastructure(HCI) has over traditional SAN based infrastructure is that HCI has put high speed storage back in the compute nodes.
-This is also true for Host Side Caching software, with the added benefit that host side caching maintains the flexibility that SAN based infrastructure always had over HCI, that of being able to scale and do maintenance on compute and storage hardware independently of each other.
+One advantage that Hyper-converged infrastructure(HCI) has over SAN infrastructure is that HCI has put high speed storage back in the hosts.
+This is also true for Host Side Caching software.
+However, unlike HCI, host side caching retains the flexibility that SAN infrastructure has over HCI, of being able to do maintenance on compute and storage hardware independently of each other.

 This is simply because there are no HCI solutions on the market that are capable of using large amounts of RAM in the storage IO path.
 And RAM is the fastest storage media there is.